tonioloewald/bindinator.js/README.md

 * Record messages for not-yet-loaded controllers, play them back when the controller is registered
 * Record data-changes for not-yet-loaded models, play them back when the model is registed.
+* Composable components (i.e. components that wrap their children)